Skip to main content

 const result = await Mailer.sendRaw(

-'from@email.com', //OPTIONAL.
-From email If not provided will be grabbed from config
+"from@email.com", // OPTIONAL.
+From email.
+If not provided, it will be grabbed from the config.

-In some cases you may want to rendern templates to string for future usage.
-For example send email via gmail Oauth2 authorisation on user behalf
+In some cases, you may want to render templates to a string for future usage.
+For example, to send an email via Gmail OAuth2 authorization on behalf of a user.

 const { subject, text, inlinedHTML, htmlRaw } = await mail.renderTemplate();